-- Prior to the match clear the scoreboard' - Display points or penalties as soon as signaled by the referee, paying close attention to the colour of the offensive athlete (blue or white); the referee may indicate the colour by pointing to the red/blue or white tape; - The following list shows the penalties with their technical equivalent:
+- prior to the match clear the scoreboard - display points or penalties as soon as signaled by the referee, paying close attention to the colour of the offensive athlete (blue or white); the referee may indicate the colour by pointing to the red/blue or white tape - there are no limits to the number of YUKOs which are cumulative - there is a maximum of two technical WAZA ARIs - the following list shows the penalties with their technical equivalent:

-Penalty Equivalent

-HANSOKU MAKE IPPON

-3 SHIDO = hansokumake IPPON
+Penalty Equivalent HANSOKU MAKE IPPON 3 SHIDO = hansokumake IPPON 2 SHIDO

-2 SHIDO

-1 SHIDO

-- A warning for non-combativeness is recorded on the scoreboard as Shido. - Intervention by the physician as signaled by the referee (according to majority rule) must be recorded on the board by the medical indicators. (see Medical Staff) - Never remove the results (whether technical or penalties) before the contestants have left the competition area. - When in doubt, stand up to signal to the referee that you need clarification.
+- 1 SHIDO - a warning for non-combativeness is recorded on the scoreboard as Shido. - intervention by the physician as signaled by the referee (according to majority rule) must be recorded on the board by the medical indicators. (see Medical Staff) - Never remove the results (whether technical or penalties) before the contestants have left the competition area. - When in doubt, stand up to signal to the referee that you need clarification.

 POSITION: TIMEKEEPERS (2-3 per mat)

-REPORTING TO: Tournament Assistant Director SUPERVISING: Timing of Match & Hold down OUTSIDE LIAISON: Referees duration of match osaekomi (2)
+REPORTING TO: Tournament Assistant Director

+SUPERVISING: Timing of Match & Hold down

+OUTSIDE LIAISON: Referees